What is Calcium Sulphate?

 Calcium Sulphate Poorly Soluble Powder

-Anhydrous calcium sulphate is mainly found as the mineral anhydrite.
-The hydrated variety is better known as alabaster or gypsum.
+Anhydrous calcium sulphate comes from the mineral anhydrite.
+The hydrated variety is gypsum.

 When mixed with water and allowed to dry gypsum hardens to form a solid structure that doesn't crack.

-Calcium sulphate can either be found as a white odourless powder or as crystals which may be tinged with colour caused by impurities.
+Calcium sulphate can either be found as a white odourless powder or as crystals which may be tinged with colour.
+The colour comes from various impurities.

 This poorly soluble white powder is used extensively in industry for a wide variety of purposes some of which include;